-Trade-offs in Sustainable Development
+Trade-offs in sustainable development

 At a policy level, choices are clear when an intervention to advance a goal has accompanying benefits in other goals.
 For example, an investment in girls’ education (SDG4) has clear collateral benefits in economic growth (SDG8), equality (SDG5), and health (SDG3).

 In other policy areas, however, choices for action may be less clear.
-For example, housing is a social policy tool, which can have both positive and negative impact on human health and the environment.
+For example, housing is a social policy tool, which can have both positive and negative impacts on human health and the environment.
 Political pressure may result in building more housing for the poor, which may lead to clearing off forests or cropland; forced relocation of disadvantaged populations from centre city to peripheral areas; and/or simply more damage to the environment from the use of concrete which contributes to global warming.

 In other words, coordinating policies in the four key sustainability areas – food, population, energy, and urbanization – presents unavoidable trade-offs.
 In other words, it is not always possible to (re)allocate resources in a way to make any individual or community better off, without making at least one individual or other community worse off.

 It’s important to understand these trade-offs at all levels (individual, community, national or global); before making consumer choices.
 In all four areas, different global actors will have to come together under formal partnerships.
-Collaborating is the only way to sort out priority areas which reinforce one another’s solutions.
+Collaborating is the only way to sort out priority areas that reinforce one another’s solutions.